tobybessant/ng-programmatic/README.md

 # [ng-programmatic](https://www.npmjs.com/package/ng-programmatic)

-Programmatic interface for configuring and running Angular CLI commands.
+Fully typed programmatic interface for configuring and running Angular CLI commands.
 Primarily designed for use with taskrunners such as [Gulp](https://gulpjs.com/), but could easily be used anywhere.

 Currently supports:

 - `ng build`
+- `ng lint`

 # Install